ACM DIS 2026 Workshop

 Workshop Schedule

-The workshop is designed as a highly interactive, one-day event (approximately 6–8 hours), emphasizing dialogue, reflection, and hands-on engagement.
+The workshop is designed as a highly interactive, one-day event, emphasizing dialogue, reflection, and hands-on engagement.

 Session Description